artkravchenko/blog/articles/testcafe-lessons-learned/README.md

   - so there's no way to compose multiple extended selectors
 - custom methods don't support element manipulation inside e.g. calling `t.click()`, just like `ClientFunction`
 - TypeScript typedefs are verbose and flaky, type-safety is limited
-- note that the property getter or method's first argument (`node`) may be `null` if element doesn't exist, even though `testcafe` TypeScript typedefs say otherwise
+- note that the property getter or method's first argument (`node`) may be `null` if the element doesn't exist, even though `testcafe` TypeScript typedefs say otherwise

 ### Further reading